andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

   https://<ClusterIP>:6443/api/v1/pods
 ```

-And you should recieve a large JSON response.
+And you should receive a large JSON response.
 Now create a JSON file to create a new Pod.

 ```bash
 vim curlpod.json